zikula/zikula-docs/Users Manual/2_1_installation.rst

 #.
 You will need to set permissions in one folder in the Zikula Directory.
 Open your Zikula folder and click on the ztemp folder.
 Choose Get Info.
 From there go to the sharing and permissions section and make sure that everyone can read and write to this folder.
 Click on the little gear and choose *Apply to enclosed items* This will allow Zikula to write needed files into this directory.
 #.
 Go back to the MAMP start page.
 While in MAMP, click on the Open Start Page button.
 You will notice a tab title phpMyAdmin.
 This is a set of php pages that help you to create and manage MySQL databases using an easy to navigate interface.
 #.
 While in phpMyAdmin, we need to create a database in MySQL for Zikula to use and also create a database user that the Zikula code will use to access the database.
 We can do these tasks in one command.
 #.
 While in the phpmyadmin page, click on the *Users* tab (upper left of the page).
-While in the Users tab, find the *Add user* link near the bottom of the page and click on it.
+Find the *Add user* link near the bottom of the page and click on it.
 Fill out the dialog as shown here.

 .. figure:: CreateUserPhpMyAdmin.png
     :alt: Creating a new user in phpMyAdmin